unboundsecurity/blockchain-crypto-mpc/README.md

 what it allows you to achieve, sample use cases, and how to use the library (high level description).

-**Note**: This is a preview release, including the API, but not the full source code and documentation.
-Full documentation and source code will be released shortly.

 # 2. Who Should Use it?